pftf/RPi4/Readme.md

   the Rapsberry Pi 4.
 In order to be able to access more than 3 GB of RAM, OSes such as Linux or Windows require a workaround, like the one proposed in issue #20.

+* Be very mindful that not everything you want can be solved through a UEFI firmware update.
+Especially, some elements to make an OS fully functional do require an OS update, an OS workaround (such as the one mentioned above) or new OS drivers, which are beyond the scope of this project.

 * This firmware was built from the
   [official EDK2 repository](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4),
   with no alterations.